 The knockout tournament, now stretched from 16 to 24 teams from 2016/17, was introduced for the 2014/15 season to give home-grown talent the chance to test themselves against the best young players in the continent and adapt to the demands and different styles of domestic and European football, something they will have to cope with if they play UEFA Champions League or Europa League matches in their senior careers.

-Fittingly, one English team and one European side have been crowned International Cup champions in the competition's first two seasons.
+One English team and one European side were crowned International Cup champions in the competition's first two seasons.

-Manchester City were the inaugural winners after beating Porto B 1-0 in the final at the City Academy Stadium, while Villarreal emerged victorious in 2015/16 final, when they beat PSV Eindhoven's Jong PSV 4-2 after extra-time at Millwall's New Den.
+Manchester City were the inaugural winners after beating Porto 1-0 in the final at the City Academy Stadium, while Villarreal emerged victorious in 2015/16 final, when they beat PSV Eindhoven 4-2 after extra-time at Millwall's New Den.

 In the knockout stages, the ties are decided in one-off matches, with extra-time and then penalties required if the match is level after 90 minutes.

-Teams competing in the PL International Cup will be made up of Under-23 players, aside from a maximum of three outfield players and the goalkeeper, who can be born before 1 January 1993.
+Teams competing in the PL International Cup will be made up of Under-23 players, aside from a maximum of three outfield players and the goalkeeper.
 All matches are played in England.

 Premier League 2

 Aston Villa, Chelsea, Derby County, Everton, Leicester City, Liverpool, Manchester United, Middlesbrough, Norwich City, Reading, Sunderland, Swansea City

 Sparta Prague, Athletic Club Bilbao, Celtic, Dinamo Zagreb, Porto, Feyenoord, Hertha Berlin, PSV Eindhoven, Benfica, Valencia, Villarreal, Wolfsburg